-The Management Information System (MIS) Support Project has a range of resources that provide options for professional development and ongoing support for collecting and using data.
+The Management Information System (MIS) Support Project has a range of resources that provide options for professional development and ongoing support for collecting and using data from the eData system and Access Database Template.
 MIS Support staff are available to agency staff to:

 - Assist with effective data entry, collection and use (both quantitative and qualitative data);

 - Provide consultation on eData v2 issues;

 - Assist programs with reviewing qualitative and quantitative data to identify areas of strengths and areas of improvement; and

 - Assist programs with reviewing qualitative and quantitative data to assist with the creation of documents to collect additional data.

 eData Tech Support Contact Information